Gibraltar Squadron: Mission

 According to the Royal Navy, the unit's mission is to:

 "To contribute to the maritime defence and security of Gibraltar and, where necessary, the prosecution of offensive maritime operations in order to allow BFG to support military ops as directed by HMG."

 Based in a purpose-built headquarters in Gibraltar, the Squadron is operational throughout the year in order to meet its directive from Commander British Forces Gibraltar, with particular regard to the security and integrity of British Gibraltar Territorial Waters (BGTW).
 It is also responsible for the protection of British, NATO and allied warships passing through the Strait of Gibraltar or entering the naval base.
 Uniquely for the Royal Navy, the Squadron is permanently assigned to the Operational Command of Commander Joint Operations.
-The squadron is attached to the Portsmouth Flotilla and is one of several units permanently stationed overseas, including HMS Forth, HMS Medway, HMS Tamar, HMS Spey and the units assigned to operate from HMS Jufair in Bahrain.
+The squadron is attached to the Portsmouth Flotilla and is one of only a few units permanently stationed overseas.